 Now, what do you do with this knowledge?
 What do you do after finding out what topics are coming up in this particular magazine?

 Sure, you could copy the entire topic and create your own content around the same topic.
-But it's even better to get inspiration from it rather than directly getting the exact topic.
+But it's even better to get inspiration from it rather than writing about the exact same topic.

 For example, going back to the magazine's list of topics, let's say you decide to tackle mental health.
 Given your platform and your audience. what could you write or talk about in terms of child mental health?

 You don't have to create content around this particular topic of trusting your